KubeBlocks

 KubeBlocks creates two services for each RabbitMQ cluster:

-Client applications connect to port 5672 on the ClusterIP service.
-Any broker node can accept connections and will route messages to the appropriate queue leader internally.
-The management UI and REST API are accessible on port 15672.
+Client applications connect to the AMQP port on the ClusterIP service.
+Any broker node accepts connections and routes messages to the appropriate queue leader internally.
+The management UI and REST API are on port 15672; Web STOMP is on port 15674, both on the same ClusterIP.

-Erlang inter-node traffic uses port 25672 over the headless service, where each pod is individually addressable:
+Erlang inter-node traffic flows over the headless service, where each pod is addressable by its stable DNS name:

 {pod-name}.{cluster}-rabbitmq-headless.{namespace}.svc.cluster.local:25672